 - Intervene and provide support to teachers, students, and families

 - Help schools provide essential services

-Choosing a School Psychology Graduate ProgramOne key aspect in choosing a school psychology graduate program is making sure that it focuses on an area appropriate to your goals.
-For example, one student might be interested in performing psychology and education research.
-In that case, they might look for a program that’s more theoretical.
-Another student might be interested primarily in working directly with students.
-In that case, one that is practitioner oriented might be a better fit.
-These types of orientations are also referred to as:
+One key aspect in choosing a program is making sure that it focuses on an area appropriate to your goals.
+For example, you may look forward to performing psychology and education research.
+In that case they might look for a program that is more theoretical.

 - Scientist Practitioner: These school psychologist programs focus on grounding the practice of psychology in a body of scientific research.
 Programs may expose students to current research and develop fluency with research practices.
 The goal is that practicing school psychologists can use this fluency to inform their clinical practice.

 - Scientist Practitioner Scholar: Also called the “practitioner scholar” model.
 These types of school psychology programs focus on clinical applications with a comparatively lighter emphasis on research practices.

 An important consideration is the type of student you aspire to work with.
 Many programs may focus on what you might need to know to help a specific student population.
 This could be a specific age group or students with behavioral, physical, or learning disabilities.
 You may be able to find a tailored program that focuses on specific roles such as testing or research.

 The opportunities offered in conjunction with a program may be important contributing factors.
 For example, research experience at the masters level may be a valuable component for someone looking to complete a PhD program.
 It is possible to find a program that offer hands-on experience for people aiming to jump-start a new career.